balaappu/dsa-problem-solving/README.md

 # dsa-problem-solving
-Daily practice of Data Structures &amp; Algorithms problems with clean, optimized solutions.
+Daily practice of Data Structures and Algorithms problems with clean, optimized solutions.